-Homemade Guacamole - so fresh and easy to make with just four ingredients.
+Homemade Guacamole is fresh and easy to make with just four ingredients.
 Serve with tortilla chips, fresh vegetables, or spread on toast.
 A delicious topping for tacos, fajitas, and nachos.

 If you love chips and dip as much as I do, this recipe is for you!
 Homemade guacamole is so easy to make and full of fresh flavor.
 All it takes is 10 minutes (at most) and four ingredients (five if you opt for jalapeños).

 Why you will love this recipe